Open Streets Salt Lake City

 What activities will Open Streets include?

-A few major activities and events are already planned along the Open Streets route, but there is room for many more.
+Many activities and events are already planned along the Open Streets route.
 The LiveGreen Festival will take place at Library Square at one end of the route, with the Tour De Brewtah Start/Finish at Gallivan Center, and a host of activities at Pioneer Park.

 The success of this event depends on help from many volunteers.
 Possible duties include leading events and activities, providing maps and other event information, setting up equipment, or assisting people through intersections.
-Volunteering options are detailed below, and in the flyer available here.
+Volunteering options are detailed below.

 Additional Volunteer information